jasujm/enhanced-enum/docs/enumecglib.rst

 - ``members``: Mapping between enumerator names and values.

-- ``docstring``: An optional documentation for the generated enum definition.
+- ``docstring``: An optional documentation accompanying the generated types, constants and functions.
 See :ref:`enumecg-documentation-generation` for details.

 Native representation
 .....................

-The code generator uses :class:`enumecg.definitions.EnumDefinition` as its datatype holding the native representation of enum definition.
+The code generator uses :class:`enumecg.definitions.EnumDefinition` as its datatype holding the native representation of an enum definition.
 They can be used with the generator directly if a very fine control of the generated code is required.
-%

 .. doctest::

    >>> from enumecg.definitions import EnumDefinition, EnumMemberDefinition